rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 - Accurate Structured Data Format
 - Auto-sync With Google Merchant Center

-And many more.
+And so many more!

 Most of the features are pre-configured so that you can generate a Google feed and Facebook feed with the least effort possible, and start promoting on Google Shopping immediately.

-== Why Use Product Feed Manager for WooCommerce? ==
+== 🌟 Why Use Product Feed Manager for WooCommerce? 🌟 ==

-Product Feed Manager is the one stop solution to your WooCommerce product feeds for Google Shopping and 170+ popular marketplaces.
+Product Feed Manager is the one-stop solution for your WooCommerce product feeds for Google Shopping and **180+ popular marketplaces**.

-You will be able to create accurate WooCommerce feeds in just a few steps, without having to spend hours on documentation.
+Create accurate WooCommerce feeds in just a few steps, without having to spend hours on documentation.

 The plugin comes with a super easy UI that helps you understand the feed generation process even without any in-depth technical knowledge.

-The plugin includes pre-configured WooCommerce feed templates for all the supported merchants so that you do not need to manually create the whole feed from scratch.
-In fact, you can literally start from zero and create perfect product feeds in as low as 5 simple steps!
+You also get pre-configured WooCommerce feed templates for all the supported merchants so that you do not need to manually create the whole feed from scratch.

-1. Start Creating feed
-2. Choose your merchant
-3. Map out missing fields
-4. Click on publish
-5. Download your feed
+In fact, you can literally start from zero and create perfect product feeds in as low as **3 simple steps**!

+1. Select Your Preferred Merchant
+2. Configure Product Data For Your Feed
+3. Generate Feed With Clicking The Publish Button.

 And that’s it.

-But that’s not all.
+It's That Easy! 🤩

+== 🌟 Customize Product Feeds 🌟 ==

 Getting pre-made feed templates is only one aspect of Product Feed Manager.

+But you can do so much more with it such as,

+- Add additional product data,
+- Category mapping with Google's category,
-But you can do so much more with it such as adding additional product data, category mapping, advanced filter options to generate feed with selected products, or even create a custom feed for merchants that we do have a template for.
+- Advanced filter options to generate feed with selected products,
+- Create a custom feed for merchants that we do have a template for.

+==🌟 Automate Feed Generation Processs 🌟==

-You can also automate the feed generation process whenever you make changes to your store (such as adding a new product, or changing product details, etc) using it’s scheduled update feature.
+You can also automate the feed generation process whenever you make changes to your store such as,

+- Adding a new product, or
+- Changing product details, etc

+And to do that you can use its scheduled update feature.

+== 🌟 Who Can Use Product Feed Manager For WooCommerce 🌟 ==

 The plugin is designed to make it easy for both beginners and advanced users.

-Whether you are starting out and have little knowledge on feed requirements for marketplaces, or an advanced user who wants to customize the feed data, Product Feed Manager has you covered.
+Whether you are starting as a **beginner** and have little knowledge of feed requirements for marketplaces, or an **advanced user** who wants to customize the feed data, we got you covered.

-Sure, you might find other plugins out there that are quite good.
-But with Product Feed Manager, we want to ensure that you, as the user, is the first priority.
-That is why we always provide high quality support and constantly work on improving the plugin with new and improved features to make life easier for you when it comes to promoting your products on online marketplaces.
+With Product Feed Manager For WooCommerce we want to ensure that you, as the user, is the first priority.

+That is why we always provide high-quality support and constantly work on improving the plugin with new and improved features to make life easier for you when it comes to promoting your products on online marketplaces.

 Following are all the core features that we have released over the years to make this plugin the best Product Feed Management solution for your business.

-**Auto-sync with Google Shopping**
+**👉 Auto-sync with Google Shopping**

 You can auto-sync your store products with Google Merchant Shop (Google Shopping).

 You can set it up so that your generated product feed (product data feed) will automatically be updated and sent to your Google Merchant Shop as per your schedule.

-You do not need to download and upload the feed for Google Shopping Center manually.
+You do not need to download and upload the feed for <a href="https://rextheme.com/best-woocommerce-product-feed/google-product-feed/

-**Category Mapping**
+?utm_source=pfm_repo&utm_medium=google_landing_url&utm_campaign=wp_repo" target="_blank">Google Shopping Center</a> manually.

+**👉 Category Mapping (Not Limited To Google)**

 Google requires you to set your products under their fixed Category Lists.
 But changing your own store's categories is not necessary.